 - Must be a member of a minority group as defined by the WKU Diversity Plan: African-American; American Indian/Alaskan native; Asian, Native Hawaiian/Pacific Islander; and Hispanic/Latino.

 - Must be a United States citizen.

-- Is currently enrolled or has been accepted into a masters or doctoral degree program.
-Students who have applied to a program are encouraged to apply however only students who are accepted into a program are eligible to recieve the award.
+- Must be currently enrolled or must be accepted into a masters or doctoral degree program.
+Students who have applied to a program are encouraged to apply however only students who are accepted into a program are eligible to receive the award.

 - Student is ineligible if he/she has received any previous MAP funding.